sleepingjun/data-analysis-home-burglary-in-Taipei/README.md

 (Extra).
 I want to know more about the top3 dangerous districts, Zhongshan(中山), Shilin(士林),and Wanhua(萬華)
 ![dangerous](https://github.com/sleepingjun/data-analysis-home-burglary-in-Taipei/blob/main/dangerous_district_time_analysis.png)
+I found that the count of cases in Wan Hua and Zhong Shan are the same, so I used histgram to show cases in Zhong Shan.

 ## Start
 If you want to start this projet with me, you can do following steps:
+1. Install envirnment using requirements.txt, or do it yourself.
+**quick start** `import -r requirements.txt`

-1. Download taipei_house_steal.csv here or go to [opendata platform](https://data.gov.tw/dataset/130312)
+2. Download taipei_house_steal.csv here or go to [opendata platform](https://data.gov.tw/dataset/130312)
 **Notice**: if you want to download open dataset yourself, please note that you need to transfer format to **UTF-8** or you won't be able to open file in python.
-2. See code in `main.py` and write by yourself.
+3. See code in `main.py` and write by yourself.
 My suggest is to use JupyterNotebook when you need to check table and fig anytime.